This article appears in the June 2021 issue of the

 Inspiring optimism in a workplace, whether the size of a two-physician practice or a mid-sized management services organization, is easy in theory.
 The challenge is building long-lasting optimism—a culture that exceeds the life of a small employee appreciation gift.
-Here are some strategic actions you can take to encourage a long-term, optimistic workforce:
+Here are some strategic actions you can take to encourage a long-term, workforce with a positive outlook:

 Value human connections above all.

 Building, maintaining, and valuing personal connections in your workplace is the simplest avenue to achieving an optimistic workforce.
 Luckily, this does not require extensive training or technical skills—it requires you to genuinely show up in your daily interactions.
 Authenticity cannot be taught, but there are a couple things you can remember while conversing with your staff:

 - Ask questions to learn more about them and find connections.